scuzzydude/asimov/asimov.md

 Nikola Tesla was not a very good businessman, and he died a poor man.
 Yet I believe he created more value for humanity than any other individual before or since.
 His work is what humanity should appreciate and value.

+I feel all engineers have a responsibility to grow the appreciation of Nikola Tesla's genius.
+Those that use his name to sell electric cars sure as hell do.

 ## Collective Genius and competitive scooting

 I think we'd consider Martin Luther King, Jr a genius.
 He led a peaceful movement that directly changed policy and law in the United States.
 And Ghandi was a genius, he peacefully sent the British packing despite a very divided and stratificated society. ....bill gates smallpox....

 The world faces many challenging problems today, with scopes that are global, national, and local.
 If someone were to create a efficient and affordable desalination device, that would solve many problems faced by the poorest drought plagued countries.
 That solution would be genius.
 If somebody came up with a solution that removed money and corporate influence from our national elections, that would be genius.
 If somebody organized a group of locals to reduce gang-violence in a city without the divisiveness of the police force by actually addressing the root problems, that would be genius.
+We do not need to know what a solution is to say that solving a problem would be a work of genius.

-So a scoot is formed as a collective responsibility for the appreaciation of genius.
+A scoot is formed as a collective responsibility for the appreaciation of genius.
 If a problem is well defined, you can assume the solution will be genius before it's formed.
 So I see know reason why you need to actually solve it before scooting the responsibility.

-This is different from a polictial cause or movement.
-Those almost always deal with getting the goveremnt to do something.
+This is different from a political cause or movement.
+Those almost always deal with getting the government to do something.
 A scoot of unformed genius is a collective responsibility to solve a specific problem.

 One of the fundamental problems we have with polictial leadership is most of these people are utterly useless at anything else but politics.
 We don't elect people because they are good a solving problems.
 We elect people because they are good at getting elected.